autoreduction/queue-processor/Documentation/Technical Documentation.md

 This contains utilities related to the models found within reduction_viewer.

 * **StatusUtils** - A helper function to get status models back for either Queue, Processing, Completed or Error.
-This utility wraps all calls in a `get_or_create` call to remove the need of pre-populating the database with these values.
 * **InstrumentUtils** - A helper function to get Instrument models back for the provided name.
 If an instrument matching the name isn't found, one is created prior to return.
 * **ReductionRunUtils** - Contains helper functions for `ReductionRun`s. `cancelRun()` provides cancellation functionality for runs that are being or will be retried. `createRetryRun()` 'copies' the provided run, suitable for retrying (e.g., it ensures that the `run_version` field is incremented as necessary).